-7130/7123/7122 CONSTRUCTION TRADES (1 year, 3 credits per semester)

-7242 CONSTRUCTION TRADES CAPSTONE (1 year, 3 credits per semester)

-Location: Gaylor Electric Facility in Lebanon/Crawfordsville High School terminology associated with construction drawings, and basic safety.
+7130/7123/7133 CONSTRUCTION TRADES (1 year, 3 credits per semester) 7242 CONSTRUCTION TRADES CAPSTONE (1 year, 3 credits per semester) Location: Gaylor Electric Facility in Lebanon/or Crawfordsville High School

+Construction Trades prepares students with the basic skills needed to continue in a construction trade field.
+Topics will include an introduction to the types and uses for common hand and power tools, learn the types and basic terminology associated with construction drawings, and basic safety.
 Additionally, students will study the roles of individuals and companies within the construction industry and reinforce mathematical and communication skills necessary to be successful in the construction field.
 Topics include studying the procedures for laying out and constructing floor systems, wall systems, ceiling joist and roof framing, and basic stair layout.
 Additionally, students will be introduced to building envelope systems. roofing applications, thermal and moisture protection, exterior finishing, cold-formed steel framing, drywall installation and finishing, doors and door hardware, suspended ceilings, window, door, floor, and ceiling trim, and cabinet installation.